Kidney cancer (renal cancer) is a lump created by an abnormal and uncontrolled growth of cells that starts in your kidney

 There are several types of kidney cancer.
-Renal cell cancer (RCC) is the most common type of kidney cancer in adults.
+Renal cell cancer (RCC) is the most common in adults.
 More than eight in 10 people with kidney cancer in the UK have this type.
-In RCC, the cancerous cells are found in the lining of your tubules (the smallest tubes inside your kidneys that help filter the blood and make urine).
+In RCC, the cancerous cells are in the lining of your tubules.
+These are the smallest tubes inside your kidneys that help to filter your blood and make urine.

 This factsheet will focus on RCC.